k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16a_generate_task.md

 TDM 8.0 added an integration of Broadway editors into the TDM portal when populating either the data generation parameters in the Requested Entities task’s tab.

-This integration enables the user to select a valid value from a list, set dates and to set distributed parameters:
+This integration enables the user to select a valid value from a list, to set dates and to set distributed parameters:

 ![data generation params](images/generate_task_data_generation_params.png)